apache/cordova-docs/docs/en/edge/guide/platforms/wp8/index.md

 <!-- 2DO: can we easily discuss wp7 within wp8 topic? -->

-It shows how to develop apps using Windows Phone-specific command-line tools, or the cross-platform Cordova CLI discussed in The Command-Line Interface.
-For a comparison of the two development paths, see the Overview.
-You need to install the Windows Phone SDK, regardless of which you choose.
+It shows how to create Cordova apps from within Visual Studio, or using command-line tools: either Windows Phone-specific shell tools, or the cross-platform Cordova CLI discussed in The Command-Line Interface.
+For a comparison of these paths, see the Overview.

-See the following for more information specific to the Windows Phone
+(Regardless of which you choose, you need to install the Windows Phone SDK.)

-platform:
+See the following for details specific to the Windows Phone platform:

 - Windows Phone Plugins
 - Upgrading Windows Phone